kharod/playwright_poc/README.md

 ### Important CI/CD Requirements

-- **Package Lock File**: Ensure `package-lock.json` is committed to your repository.
-This file is critical for CI/CD as it guarantees consistent installations across environments.
 - **Node.js Version**: The workflow uses Node.js 18.
 Adjust if your application requires a different version.
 - **Report Artifacts**: Test reports are preserved for 30 days after each run.
 - **Timeouts**: The workflow has a 60-minute timeout to accommodate long-running tests.